ajg/synth/README.md

        backtraces for expected exceptions in unit tests
    * Replace `BOOST_ASSERT` with `AJG_SYNTH_ASSERT`
    * Move tut-framework/ to external/
+   * Remove as much dead weight from local Boost copy as possible; and/or
    * Replace local version of Boost with minimal, shallow submodules once boostorg/boost is ready
    * Move `render_tag` and `builtin_tags_` to `base_engine::kernel`
    * Remove all no-op tags (e.g. `cycle_as_silent_tag`)